zenglenn42/inversion-of-control/README.md

     - I split the code into two hooks, useAccordion and useExpandable.

-    - I injected items into useExpandable for behaviors that depend upon knowledge of peer relationships among nodes in a hierarchy
+    - I injected items into useExpandable for behaviors that depend upon knowledge of peer relationships among nodes in a hierarchy.

     - I pushed layout into its own reducer because it was cluttering the top-most driver and can still be overridden with a prop, similar to the behavior reducer.